ollin/RefactoringGolf/README.md

 <b>Course Record: 38</b>

 ## Acknowledgements:
-Thank you @ivanmoore for making a workshop with this kata at #SoCraTes_UK2018 (I had 23 points at hole 2 and was ashamed but I learned something... ).
+Thank you @ivanmoore for running a workshop with this kata at #SoCraTes_UK2018 On the second hole, I had 23 points and became thoughtful.
+I had to improve my skills with the IDE...

 The original README was created by David Denton (@daviddenton).